 GET A FREE PRICE QUOTE

-The Toyota Sequoia is an SUV built on a truck chassis that seats up to eight.
+The Toyota Sequoia is an SUV built on a truck chassis that can seat up to eight passengers.
 It competes with the Chevrolet Tahoe, Nissan Armada, GMC Yukon, Ford Explorer, and the Dodge Durango.

 For more information on the current model, including prices, options, and specifications, see our full review of the 2014 Toyota Sequoia.

 The current Sequoia was all new for the 2008 model years.
 Coinciding with a new version of the Tundra pickup truck on which it's based, the Sequoia launched with an available 381-horsepower, 5.7-liter V-8 and six-speed automatic that made it a viable, even superior, choice for those who frequently tow coompared to the light-duty trucks from the Detroit makes.
 Base models got a 276-horsepower, 4.7-liter V-8 and five-speed automatic.
 Fuel economy isn't that much different between the two engines though—it ranges from an EPA 13/16 mpg to 13/18.

 The latest Sequoia has an almost cartoonish macho appearance and is built on a stronger, fully-boxed frame and a new rear independent suspension that allow an impressive load capacity along with better ride and handling attributes.
 Even though the truck has an improved turning radius, visibility is not as good as the earlier model--making parking a chore--and its huge size and very high seating position prove to be handicaps rather than assets.